Divija2612/smart-glove-car/README.md

 A gesture-controlled car built with an **ESP32-C3** microcontroller and **MPU6050** IMU.
 Hand tilt movements are captured in real-time, processed on the glove-side ESP32-C3, and transmitted wirelessly as directional commands to a receiver unit mounted on the car.

 ---
+## Note: This repository mainly contains information about the glove used in the gesture-controlled smart car system.

 ## Table of Contents